MohammedAlaradi/ITCS489-LMS/README.md

 <p>JS Framework: Bootstrap <a href="https://getbootstrap.com/">Bootsrap</a></p>

-Scroll down to "Incude via CDN" and copy the link of the framework and include it in html
+Scroll down to "Incude via CDN" and copy the link of the framework and include it in html <br>
 <strong>Please Follow The Design In The Report!</strong>